 ECON 355 Network Economics (3) Fundamental questions about the connections in the social, economic, and technological worlds.
 Topics include: matching markets, traffic, financial and social networks; and the political and economic consequences of the internet and other large networks.
 Pre: 120 or 130 or 131.
 DS

 ECON 356 Games and Economic Behavior (3) Introduces students to the study of strategic behavior with applications to economics, business, and public policy.
 Simple economic models of strategic decision making are used to analyze provision of public goods; competition, cooperation, and coordination among firms; bargaining between employers and labor unions; international trade negotiations; reputation as a competitive advantage, and others.
 Pre: 120, 130, or 131; or consent.
 DS

-ECON 358 Environmental Economics (3) Nature and causes of environmental degradation and economic solutions.
-Topics include air and water pollution, toxic waste, deforestation, soil erosion, biodiversity, global warming and sustainable economic growth.
+ECON 358 Environmental Economics (3) Nature and causes of environmental degradation/economic solutions, with emphasis on relevant ethical issues and decision-making.
+Topics include air and water pollution, toxic waste, deforestation, soil erosion, biodiversity, global warming, and sustainable development.
 Pre: 120, 130, or 131; or consent.
 DS

 ECON 361 Seminar: Women and International Development (3) Women's role, status, work and treatment in the Third World; economic development, changing work/family roles, and improvement/deterioration in gender equity across the Third World; global feminization of poverty; efforts to promote gender equity.
 Open to non-majors.
 Pre: a 100 level economics course or any women's studies course; or consent.
 (Cross-listed as WS 361) DS